| |

 For the filling:

-• 1 ½ lbs Dark sweet cherries pitted and halved
+• 1 ½ lbs Dark Sweet Cherries pitted and halved

-• 1 ¾ cups Frozen cranberries partially thawed
+• 1 ¾ cups Frozen Cranberries partially thawed

-• ¾ cup Sugar
+• ¾ cup Granulated Sugar

 • ¼ cup Flour